maendeleolab/maendeleolab_vpc/README.md

 - It creates a unique VPC, including a primary CIDR and the option to add a secondary CIDR.

-- The scripts included in the repo are idempotent.
+- The scripts are idempotent.

-- This means, if the resource is tagged with a name that already exists, it will not create a VPC with an identical tag.
+- The line above means, if the resource is tagged with a name that already exists, it will not create a VPC with an identical tag.

 ## [Prerequisites](#Prerequisites)